HarshaKosuri/188Project/README.md

 2. Enable "Developer mode" (top right toggle)
 3. Click "Load unpacked"
 4. Select the project folder
+5. Click the extension icon (puzzle-piece) and pin the Beezy extension
-5. Beezy should now appear in your Chrome toolbar! 🐝
+6. Beezy should now appear in your Chrome toolbar! 🐝

 ## How to Use